Affiliate links on Android Authority may earn us a commission. Learn more.

 OPPO has also leveraged cross-industry promotions to boost its image.
 In Australia, OPPO cooperated with the fashion world for Melbourne and Sydney fashion weeks, successfully positioning itself as a vendor of trendy, stylish devices in the mid- and upper-mid range.

 2015 also saw big expansions in OPPO’s global markets.
 While strengthening core markets in China and Southeast Asia, OPPO also opened up business in Morocco, Algeria, Egypt and Sri Lanka.
 In hotly contested India, the company invested heavily in a domestic main office.
-As of December 2015, OPPO had established 11,000 sales outlets across India and entered into cooperation with Foxconn India to assemble phones domestically.
+As of December 2015, OPPO had established 11,000 sales outlets across India and entered into cooperation with Hon Hai Technology Group (Foxconn) India to assemble phones domestically.

 In 2016, OPPO will keep the momentum going, with a goal of 60-percent growth in non-Chinese markets.
 India will be a chief focus for the company this year, with a planned sales increase of 300 percent by the end of the year.